17 Phrases That Secretly Damage Relationships Over Time

 Photo Credit: Shutterstock.

-Telling someone they are too sensitive dismisses their emotions and makes them feel like their feelings are invalid.
-Instead of saying this, try, “I didn’t mean to hurt you.
-Can you help me understand how you are feeling?”
-This fosters understanding rather than shutting down the conversation.
+Saying a person is too sensitive dismisses their feelings and makes them feel their feelings don’t matter.
+Instead of saying this, say, “I didn’t mean to hurt you.
+Can you help me understand how you’re feeling?”
+This will allow for understanding and not shutting down the conversation.

 “Whatever”